-A couple of years ago we wrote a blog post on service chains.
+A couple of years ago I wrote a blog post on service chains.
 At that time, NFV was still somewhat nascent, and the concept of stringing NFV services together was also in early stages.
 While some progress has been made in defining standards for service chaining (e.g., IETF SFC Working Group), there is still lots of work to be done before we have an industry-wide approach for how services are defined, orchestrated and managed.

 Now, multiply the scope of NFV service chaining by a factor of, well, pick a number.
 Welcome to the world of edge computing and IoT.